 How to search using Primo (the WOU library search engine)

-You can also find scholarly articles and books (mainly articles) by searching in one or more of the smaller, subject-specific databases that the library subscribes to:
+You can also find scholarly articles and books (mainly articles) by searching in one or more of the smaller, subject-specific databases that the library subscribes to, as described in this PDF:

 Linked below are other library guides with resources related to race and social justice that may be relevant to your topic: